crisperdue/prooftoys-site/content/proofbuilder.md

   margin-bottom: 5em;
 }

-/* This is a hack to prevent the sidebar from overlapping the proof editor. */ div.sidebar {
+/* Use normal positioning so the proof editor won't overlap the sidebar. */ div.sidebar {
-  visibility:hidden;
+  position: static;
 }
 </style>